Tech-at-DU/Flask-Playlister/P05-Editing-A-Playlist/content.md

 | /playlists/:id     | PUT/PATCH | update  |
 | /playlists/:id     | DELETE    | Destroy |

-Normally in a site like Rotten Potatoes, we would only want authors of playlists to have the permission to edit or delete a playlist.
+Normally in a site like YouTube, we would only want authors of playlists to have the permission to edit or delete a playlist.
 However, because we do not have authentication yet, we're just going to let anyone edit and delete playlists.

 # Edit Link